comp1100/comp1100.github.io/_sources/workshops/Week_3_interviews.md

 ### Step 1: Draft open and closed interview questions

-As a team, choose one (or more!) of the challenges, and write a two general questions about each challenge that you have chosen: one open and one closed.
+As a team, choose one challenge direction and write two general questions about it: one open and one closed.

 For example:

-**Closed**: “When you were doing X at UQ, did you encounter any difficulties in …?”
+**Closed**: “When you were doing X, did you encounter any difficulties with …?”

-**Open**: “Tell me about any difficulties you encountered while you were doing X at UQ.”
+**Open**: “Tell me about any difficulties you encountered while you were doing X.”

 ### Step 2: Gather data

-You can do this independently as pair (or trio if you have an odd number of people):
+Do this in pairs (or a trio if you have an odd number of people).
+This is a **practice exercise**, not project evidence.
+Interview another student outside your team, or use another participant available in the studio if approaching someone outside class is not appropriate.

-Go out to the campus and then:

 1. Each team member should approach two different students (outside of their team) and ask each of them a question: one open and one closed.
-2. First, introduce yourself (as outlined in [interviews]((https://uq.pressbooks.pub/introduction-software-innovation/chapter/interviews/)) and state that you just want to ask one question for a course.
+2. Introduce yourself as outlined in the [interviews chapter](https://uq.pressbooks.pub/innovationandentrepreneurship/chapter/interviews/) and explain that this is a short practice interview for a course.
-3. Second, ask for permission to audio record their answers, as outlined in the chapter on [interviews]((https://uq.pressbooks.pub/introduction-software-innovation/chapter/interviews/).
-Be sure to let participants know they can decline to answer or stop the recording at any time.
+3. Ask for permission to audio record.
+Make it clear that participants can decline to answer or stop the interview or recording at any time.
 4. If they agree, ask the open or closed question, and record their response using the audio recorder.
 5. Feel free to ask follow-up questions to learn more about their experience related to the challenge that you chose.
-6. Thanks the participant, and move on.
+6. Thank the participant, delete the practice recording after the comparison activity, and move on.

 ### Step 3: Compare